MacPython/astropy-wheels/README.rst

 #####################################
-Building and uploading astropy wheels
+Building and uploading Astropy wheels
 #####################################

 We automate wheel building using this custom github repository that builds on